top of page

 How does treatment work?

 At low doses, radiation is used as an x-ray to take pictures inside your body.
 In cancer treatment, higher doses of radiation are used to destroy cancer cells.
-The radiation that destroys cancer cells also injures nearby healthy cells.
+The radiation that destroys cancer cells might somehow injure nearby healthy cells.
 This is why you may have some side effects.

 How long does treatment take?